Kiamichi River: Geography

 From Pine Mountain the Kiamichi River flows southwest, past Muse, Whitesboro, Albion, Tuskahoma and Clayton to Antlers, where it turns abruptly southeast, flowing in this direction to its confluence with Red River.

 For much of its journey the river flows through the picturesque and highly defined Kiamichi River valley, framed by mountains of the same name.
 Pine Mountain, at approximately 2600 ft, is the highest, although the mountains lining its course, such as Flagpole Mountain at Clayton, are significant, rising generally between 900 ft and 1800 ft.
 At Antlers the river meets the massive geological formation known as Standpipe Hill, forcing its turn to the southeast.
 From Antlers to the Red River the Kiamichi is generally characterized by flowing through a broad alluvial plain, particularly on its approach to the Red.

-The river or its tributaries is impounded by two lakes: Sardis Lake and Hugo Lake.
+Two lakes impound the river or its tributaries: Sardis Lake and Hugo Lake.
 Sardis Lake, named for the small settlement displaced during its construction, impounds Jack's Fork Creek.
 Hugo Lake, named for the nearby town of Hugo, impounds the river itself.
-Both are flood control reservoirs built and operated by the U.S. Army Corps of Engineers.
+Both are flood-control reservoirs built and operated by the U.S. Army Corps of Engineers.
 Additional, smaller dams have impounded the waters of the tributaries over time, mostly for the purpose of powering sawmills and other light, localized industry.

 Notable geological features of the Kiamichi River valley include McKinley Rocks, the Potato Hills, Rock Town, and Lost Mountain.